mayqf/PORTFOLIO/src/content/aboutme.md

 resume: 'resume.pdf'
 ---

-Hello, I am **Mustafa Aydar**, a Full-Stack Web and Python developer.
+Hi there!
+I am **Mustafa Aydar**, a Full-Stack Web and Python developer from Turkey, but I live in The Netherlands now, more precisely in Amsterdam.

-I worked for Turkish government more than 10 years for different roles.
-When I came to the Netherland in 2018, I started programming.
-Because, I have always been fascinated by software development.

-With the Hack Your Future and Pycoders Coding Schools, I improved myself at frontend, backend development, database, Python, basic programming skills and new frameworks.
-I am passionate about developing and learning new technologies and things to help businesses grow.
+I am a curious, proactive and happy father of a daughter that wants to build a great career by doing one of the things that I love the most: Solving problems.
+While (and after) obtaining degrees In Systems Engineering, Mechanical Engineering and a masters in Cultural Anthropology, I worked for the Turkish Government co-leading efficient and effective law enforcement projects such as “…”.

+When I came to The Netherlands I wanted (and needed) a career change.
+Coincidentally, I stumbled upon HackYourFuture, and I didn’t stopped coding ever since.
+I could say I’m fascinated by web and software development!

+Besides graduating from HackYourFuture, building the projects that I showcase in this website, getting my Dutch IDs in order and (not less important) settling in this new and amazing country, I followed a Python Programming & Data Science Program at PyCoders.

+What I find most amazing about development is that….
-Currently, I am looking for a position as a Full Stack Web and Python developer, joining an experienced team and contribute to building great products.
+I am looking forward to join an experienced team to contribute to building great product